boyugou/Mind2Web-2-BY/README.md

 ## 🆕 Updates

 - **2025/06/26**: The GitHub repo is live.
-The manuscript is now on arXiv and accepted to ICML'25 Workshop on Computer Use Agents.
+The manuscript is now on arXiv.

 ## ⚙️ Environment Setup